murataka9/DialU-PB-rowser/README.md

 - The difference this app and the safari is　 " looks only "　 .
 - This app desiged ClassicDesign.
 - I recommend that you turn off the silence mode.
-- The WebView is standard WebView of iOS, so it can read HTML5.
+- The WebView is standard WebView of iOS, so it can read HTML5 and CSS3.
 - This app support Japanese only.
 I will support others Languages at future updates...maybe......

 ***